LAbyOne/OpenCoreThemes/README.md

 background folder contains 3 colors variations

+# Notice
-Notice that for some icons to show up as they are into the folder you should edit your NdkBootpicker.c inserting your choice
+for some extra icons to show up as they are into the folder you should edit your NdkBootpicker.c inserting your choice into
+case OcBootXXXX (XXXX matching the menu you need to edit)